hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/04_peak_calling_macs.md

 $ cd ~/chipseq/results/
 ```

-> **NOTE:** If your automation script was successful, you should have alignment information for **all 6 files**.
-However, if you do not have these BAM files then you can copy them over using the command below:
+Since we only created a filtered BAM file for a single sample, **we will need to copy over BAM files for all 6 files**.
+We have created these for you and you can copy them over using the command below:
 >
 >`$ cp /n/groups/hbctraining/chip-seq/bowtie2/*.bam ~/chipseq/results/bowtie2/`